zaddy18/cde_linux_git_solutions/README.md

 - `curl`: Used to download the CSV file.
 Ensure curl is installed on your system.
 - `awk`: Used to transform the CSV file.
 Ensure awk is installed on your system.

+### Usage
+- Run with bash script.sh or;
+- Enable permissions to the script by: chmod +x script.sh before running.

 ## SQL Script